Abiolaoyelola/DSA-PROJRCT/README.md

 # DSA-PROJRCT
 A detailed Excel-based analytics project on Amazon product reviews, discounts, and pricing.
-Designed during my time at DSA Incubator, this project uses pivot tables, calculated fields, and interactive dashboards to extract actionable insights on product performance, category trends, customer engagement, and revenue opportunities.
+And Palmora Group HR Analysis.
+Designed during my time at DSA Incubator, this project uses pivot tables,Power BI to calculated fields, and interactive dashboards to extract actionable insights on product performance, category trends, customer engagement, and revenue opportunities.

+### Objective:
-###Objective: Analyze Amazon product and review data to derive business insights using pivot tables,calculated columns, and data visualizations.
+Analyze Amazon product and review data to derive business insights using pivot tables,calculated columns, and data visualizations.

+Analyze Palmora Group HR using Power BI

 ## Project Context